 "We used the AVKO spelling program with my son, who was an atrocious speller.
 Before this we tried every approach out there, to no avail.
 AVKO has done two things: helped him spell better, and (more importantly) given him confidence that he CAN learn to spell!"

-Grammar Town, and other titles, by Michael Clay Thompson, from Royal Fireworks Press, clearly and succinctly teaches all four levels of sentence analysis using a rich vocabulary.
+Grammar Town, and other titles, by Michael Clay Thompson, clearly and succinctly teaches all four levels of sentence analysis using a rich vocabulary.
 They also offer a vocab and grammar for middle school, though if you haven't had a strong background in grammar you'll want to start with Grammar Town.